denoland/manual/jsx_dom/jsx.md

-For example, if you wanted to use [Preact](https://preactjs.com/) from the [esm.sh](https://esm.sh/) CDN, you would use `https://esm.sh/preact` as the JSX import source, and esm.sh will resolves `https://esm.sh/preact/jsx-runtime` as a module, including providing a header in the response that tells Deno where to find the type definitions for Preact.
+For example, if you wanted to use [Preact](https://preactjs.com/) from the [esm.sh](https://esm.sh/) CDN, you would use `https://esm.sh/preact` as the JSX import source, and esm.sh will resolve `https://esm.sh/preact/jsx-runtime` as a module, including providing a header in the response that tells Deno where to find the type definitions for Preact.